Sec. 1 Information on the collection of personal data

 The processing of users' personal data enables us to analyse the surfing behaviour of our users.
 We are in a position to compile information about the use of the individual components of our website by evaluating the data obtained.
 This helps us to continuously improve our website and its user-friendliness.
 For these purposes, it is also in our legitimate interest to process the data in accordance with Art.
 6 para.
 1 lit. f DSGVO.
 By anonymizing the IP address, users' interest in protecting their personal data is sufficiently taken into account.

 The data will be deleted as soon as they are no longer needed for our recording purposes.
-In our case, this is the case after one year.
+In our case, this is the case after ten years.

 We offer our users on our website the possibility of an opt-out from the analysis procedure.
 To do this, you must follow the corresponding link.
 In this way, another cookie is placed on your system, which signals to our system not to store the user's data.
 If the user deletes the corresponding cookie from his own system in the meantime, he must set the opt-out cookie again.